DakotaNelson/pushpin-web/README.md

  * Create the actual module in `pushpin-app/modules`, using another model as a template
  * In `pushpin-app/map/tasks.py`, add a task for your module by copying another module and modifying it
  * In `pushpin-app/map/management/commands/getdata.py`, add your task to the list that needs to be run
+ * In `pushpin-app/map/views.py`, add your task to the list of tasks that is run after a new location is added in the addLocation view.
  * Restart celery and celery beat

 ### Other notes: